Full-Width Sections

 Parallax Background Image

-The Parallax Background Image option will display a full-width background image.
+The Parallax Background Image creates a scrolling effect where the background image moves at a different speed than the content as you scroll up and down the page.
 The background image will get cropped both horizontally and vertically.
-The vertical display will change as the site visitor scrolls up/down the page.
+The vertical display will change as you scrolls up/down the page.
 The horizontal display will vary based on browser width.
 Look at the examples below and scroll up/down the page as well as resize the width of your browser window to see these effects in action.
-The parallax background image works best with simple/subtle abstract images.
-Background images with people do not work well with this option.

 The initial shortcode will look like this: